JFiggz/react-redux-firebase-pm-tool/README.md

 Pro Manage is a project management tool to provide users with an easy way to track, manage and collaborate on projects from a centralized dashboard.

 ## Motivation
-The motivation for building this project was as a learning project.
+The motivation for this application was as a learning project.
 I wanted to develop hands on experience with Redux and Firebase/Firestore.

 ## Screenshots
 ![Homepage](homepage-screenshot.jpg)